 The Alarms – Anger, Guilt, & Shame

-Anger, guilt, and shame are important alarms.
+Anger, guilt, and shame are alarm feelings.
 They let you know that there may be a threat to one or more of your needs and that you are are engaging in "should" thinking.
 While it's important to feel and name anger, guilt, and shame; it's equally important not to take action from them.
 These alarm feelings are your cue to pause and reflect on your thinking and connect with vulnerable feelings and needs so that you can take wise action.

-Guilt & Shame Behind guilt and shame there are jackal thoughts that are some version of "I have behaved badly or been a bad person deserving of punishment".
+Guilt & Shame Behind guilt and shame there are thoughts that are some version of "I have behaved badly or been a bad person deserving of punishment".
 The concept of deserve has paved the way for over 8,000 years of sanctioned violence.
-Taking action out of guilt and shame can land you into the violent concept of repentance in which someone else decides how bad you are and doles out a punishment.
-Guilt and shame are only useful when they lead you to connect with unmet needs in someone else or yourself rather than the judgments about good and bad.
+Taking action out of guilt and shame can land you in the violent concept of repentance in which someone else decides how bad you are and doles out a punishment or forgiveness.
+Guilt and shame are only useful when they lead you to connect with unmet needs in someone else and yourself.

 Anger Behind anger there are thoughts that things should be different than they are or someone should act different than they are.
 The word should can lead you quickly to a disconnected state.
 In the context of recovering from an abusive* relationship anger can also indicate progress.
 Anger can be an important indicator that the receiver of the abuse is beginning to recognize that they have a right to have their needs met.
 But even in this context if action is taken from anger, more violence and unmet needs will likely result.

 So how can you handle these emotions in a way that leads to connection and honor of all involved?
 Below I list steps in a particular order, but of course life isn't this neat.
 These four steps are meant to be touchstones that you come back to again and again in the way that works for you.

 Acceptance & Space to mourn.